1. WHO ARE ALBANY COUNTY CLEAN WATER ADVOCATES (ACCWA)?

 12. WHAT IS THE POTENTIAL FOR CONTAMINATION FROM I-80?

 There are many chemicals and fuel products transported along I-80, which traverses 7 miles of the aquifer recharge area from the east side of Laramie to the Lincoln Monument.
+The Wyoming Department of Transportation has estimated that 25% of the semi-tractors and trailers haul hazardous materials.
 A spill large enough to escape containment or quick cleanup would infiltrate into the aquifer, and infiltration of storm water run-off carries oil, grease, metal particles from tires and brake pads, road salt, and other automotive fluids into the aquifer.

-The chances of a major spill along I-80, although apparently small, deserve attention.
-However, the dramatic risk of an I-80 spill should be compared with the much smaller, but day-to-day risks from routine activities across the aquifer, and the increased contaminant loading from residential and commercial development.
+The chances of an aquifer-contaminating spill along I-80, although judged to be small, deserve attention.
+However, the potentially dramatic impacts of an I-80 spill should be compared with the individually much smaller, but cumulative, day-to-day risks from routine activities across the aquifer, including the incrementally increased contaminant loading from residential and commercial development.

 13. HAS THE AQUIFER BEEN CONTAMINATED?

-Regular sampling of the Laramie municipal supply wells has shown little indication of contamination, although an increasing trend in nitrates has been suggested [link] and comprehensive sampling for the full suite of possible contaminants is quite rare.
+Regular sampling of the Laramie municipal supply wells has shown little indication of contamination, although an increasing trend in nitrates was suggested in the 2013 study and comprehensive sampling for the full suite of possible contaminants is quite rare.

-ACCWA has concluded that historical aquifer contamination is largely confined to local areas of septic system recharge, but does not accept “barely legal” as an acceptable drinking water quality goal.
-We recognize the great value of the present, generally high quality of the Casper Aquifer, and seek to maintain that quality through appropriate preventative management strategies.
+ACCWA has concluded that significant aquifer contamination is largely confined to local areas of septic system discharge, but does not accept "barely legal" as an acceptable drinking water quality goal.
+We recognize the great value of the present, generally high quality of the Casper Aquifer for all community members, and seek to maintain that quality through appropriate preventative management strategies.

 14. WHAT ARE THE AQUIFER PROTECTION OPTIONS?